UMBC is Test-Optional for Fall 2021 and Fall 2022

 - Official results of completion of state/national secondary school examinations.

 - The submission of official test scores for scholarship consideration is optional if you are applying for the Fall 2021 school year.
 SAT scores can be forwarded to UMBC by the Educational Testing Service or official ACT scores sent by ACT.
 (The UMBC College Board code is 5835, and UMBC’s ACT code is 1751.)

 - A final high school transcript/leaving certificate upon completion of your senior year.

 - All non-native English speakers must submit official English Proficiency Test results from one of the following.
 Official score reports should be sent electronically to UMBC.
-Score recommended for admission:
+Score recommended for admission is listed: